Learning the walk of Handan: In contemporary Chinese socialism

-In the contemporary era of Chinese socialism, the idiom has been notably revitalized and strategically deployed by the highest levels of Chinese leadership, particularly by General Secretary Xi Jinping.
-He has explicitly used the story to caution against the uncritical adoption of foreign models of development, with a particular emphasis on Western political systems.
-In a 2013 address, Xi Jinping cited the idiom to argue that China should "walk its own road" and avoid both Sovietisation and Westernisation, reflecting the leadership's emphasis on a unique Chinese path to development.
+In the contemporary era of Chinese socialism, this idiom has been used both by General Secretaries Deng Xiaoping and Xi Jinping.
+The story has been used to caution against a blind adoption of foreign models of development, with a particular emphasis on Western political systems.
+In a 2013 address, Xi Jinping cited the idiom to argue that China should "walk its own road" and avoid both Sovietisation and Westernisation, which reflects the leadership's emphasis on a unique Chinese path to development.
+State media and party publications have invoked the expression when promoting the concept of "cultural confidence" and warning against "overly admiring foreign things".

-State media and party publications frequently invoke the expression when promoting the concept of cultural confidence (文化自信) and admiring and fawning on the foreign (崇洋媚外).
-In this context the proverb is interpreted as to avoid the fate of countries that apparently lost stability by indiscriminately importing foreign political models.
-Instead, adapting and "walking on one's own path" is portrayed in party publications as essential to what is described as "national rejuvenation".